Monterroso/CozyCabin/docs/rules/theme-rules.md

 ## 8. Summary

 MountainLodge is our core theme designed to be cozy, approachable, and highly functional.
-By applying the outlined color palette, typography, and interaction styles, we ensure a user experience that is both visually pleasing and aligned with the AIDesk brand.
+By applying the outlined color palette, typography, and interaction styles, we ensure a user experience that is both visually pleasing and aligned with the CozyCabin brand.
 Maintain consistent documentation and references to these rules to keep the UI clean, coherent, and easy to navigate.